Quarter sawing: Process

+End of log diagram showing where cuts occur for flat sawing, rift sawing and quarter sawing.

 When boards are cut from a log, they are usually rip cut along the length (axis) of the log.
 This can be done in three ways: plain-sawing (most common, also known as flat-sawn, bastard-sawn, through and through, and tangent-sawn), quarter-sawing (less common), or rift sawing (rare).

 In flat sawing, the log is passed through the blade, cutting off plank after plank without changing the orientation of the blade or log.
 The resulting planks have different growth ring orientations when viewed from the end.
 The relative angle that forms the rings and the surface goes from almost zero degrees in the external planks to nearly ninety degrees at the core of the log.

 Quarter sawing gets its name from the fact that the log is first quartered lengthwise, resulting in wedges with a right angle ending at approximately the center of the original log.
 Each quarter is then cut separately by tipping it up on its point and sawing boards successively along the axis.
 The result is boards with growth rings mostly perpendicular to the faces.
-Quarter sawing yields boards with straight striped grain lines, greater stability than flatsawn wood, and a distinctive ray and fleck figure.
+Quarter sawing yields boards with straight striped grain lines, greater stability than flatsawn wood, and a distinctive ray and fleck figure in some woods, especially oak species.
 It also yields narrower boards, because the log is first quartered, which is more wasteful.

 Quarter-sawn boards can also be produced by cutting a board from one flat face of the quarter, flipping the wedge onto the other flat face to cut the next board, and so on.

 The William Ritter Lumber Company (1890–1960), famous for its Appalachian oak flooring and other products, used a modified technique to reduce waste: